AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Python/SDSPy/Python3/readme.md

 *start* and *end* (inclusive) represent the starting and ending indices for the retrieval.
 Additionally, the namespace ID and stream ID must be provided to the function call.
 A JSON object containing a list of the found values is returned.

-In the sample the call is:
+The  method is called as shown :

 ```python
 waves = client.getWindowValues(namespaceId, stream.Id, WaveData, 0, 40)
 ```

+<h5>getRangeValues</h5>

+For retrieving a specified number of events from a starting index.
-Optionally, you can retrieve a range of values from a start index using the ``getRangeValues`` method in ``SdsClient``.
+This method in ``SdsClient`` allows retrieval of a range of values from a start index.
 The starting index is the ID of the ``SdsTypeProperty`` that corresponds to the key value of the WaveData type.
 In this case, it is ``Order``.
 Following is the declaration of getRangeValues:

 ```python
 def getRangeValues(self, namespace_id, stream_id, value_class, start, skip, count, reverse, boundary_type, streamView_id=""):